Adoratorio/aion/README.md

 // Time to start the engine
 engine.start();

-// Remove a function by id, the engine will auto-stop when the last function is removed engine.remove(id);
+// Remove a function by id, if autostop is true the engine will auto-stop when the last function is removed engine.remove(id);

 // Or stop it manually